wilkin547/docs.es-es/docs/visual-basic/programming-guide/language-features/control-flow/other-control-structures.md

 ---
-title: Estructuras de control adicionales (Visual Basic) ms.date: 07/20/2015
+title: Estructuras de control adicionales ms.date: 07/20/2015
 helpviewer_keywords:
 - statements [Visual Basic], control flow
 - control structures [Visual Basic] ms.assetid: 24b811f7-98ba-40ec-8dd3-4d528cfa4574
-ms.openlocfilehash: c42070ce2ea866e59e1b2e190f7c05e1ee7cc922
+ms.openlocfilehash: 758df361f421684655147ae288af3f350e53c4d7
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61907847"
+ms.locfileid: "74348135"
 ---
 # <a name="other-control-structures-visual-basic"></a>Estructuras de control adicionales (Visual Basic)
-Visual Basic proporciona estructuras de control que le ayudarán a deshacerse de un recurso o reducen el número de veces que tiene que repetir una referencia de objeto.
+Visual Basic provides control structures that help you dispose of a resource or reduce the number of times you have to repeat an object reference.

-## <a name="usingend-using-construction"></a>Usar...
-Extremo usando la construcción
+## <a name="usingend-using-construction"></a>Using...End Using Construction
- El `Using...End Using` construcción establece un bloque de instrucciones dentro del cual el uso de un recurso como una conexión SQL.
-Opcionalmente, puede adquirir el recurso con el `Using` instrucción.
-Al salir el `Using` bloque, Visual Basic elimina automáticamente del recurso para que esté disponible para otro código para usar.
-El recurso debe ser local y descartable.
+ The `Using...End Using` construction establishes a statement block within which you make use of a resource such as a SQL connection.
+You can optionally acquire the resource with the `Using` statement.
+When you exit the `Using` block, Visual Basic automatically disposes of the resource so that it is available for other code to use.
+The resource must be local and disposable.
 Para obtener más información, vea [Using (Instrucción)](../../../../visual-basic/language-reference/statements/using-statement.md).

-## <a name="withend-with-construction"></a>Con...
-Terminar con la construcción
+## <a name="withend-with-construction"></a>With...End With Construction
- El `With...End With` le permite especificar una referencia de objeto una vez y, a continuación, ejecutar una serie de instrucciones que tienen acceso a sus miembros.
-Esto puede simplificar el código y mejorar el rendimiento porque Visual Basic no tiene que volver a establecer la referencia para cada instrucción que tiene acceso a él.
-Para obtener más información, consulte [con...
-Terminar con la instrucción](../../../../visual-basic/language-reference/statements/with-end-with-statement.md).
+ The `With...End With` construction lets you specify an object reference once and then run a series of statements that access its members.
+This can simplify your code and improve performance because Visual Basic does not have to re-establish the reference for each statement that accesses it.
+For more information, see [With...End With Statement](../../../../visual-basic/language-reference/statements/with-end-with-statement.md).

 ## <a name="see-also"></a>Vea también